lewishowles/components/src/components/content/none-found/none-found.md

 ### `titleClasses`

-- type: `string`
+- type: `Vue class binding`
-- default: `text-2xl font-bold`
+- default: `null`

-Classes to apply to the title.
+Additional classes to apply to the title, merged on top of the base styles (`text-2xl font-bold text-grey-950`).
+Any provided classes that conflict with base classes will override as necessary.

 ## Styling hooks